Skip to main content

 • For deployment problems with installing or uninstalling, also trace the deployment manager and include the relevant files from each.

-• For problems with Business Process Choreographer Explorer or Business Process Choreographer Observer: Beginning in version 6.1, these were moved to the support cluster in a standard deployment environment.
+• For problems with Business Process Choreographer Explorer or Business Process Choreographer Observer: these traces are written to the support cluster in a standard deployment environment.
 The trace must reflect the appropriate clusters.

 • If you suspect problems with node synchronization, including deployment-related problems, trace the node agents.